Dr Enrico Dall’Ara, PhD

 - Investigation of the mechanical properties of subchondral bone from OA patients

-- The optimization of Digital Volume Correlation techniques for validating Finite Element models of bone
+- Optimisation of Digital Volume Correlation techniques for measuring deformation in heterogeneous biomaterials

 - Oliviero S, Giorgi M, Dall'Ara E (2018) Validation of finite element models of the mouse tibia using digital volume correlation, J Mech Behav Biomed Mater.
 18;86:172-184.